This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 “The hospital did recognize … its responsibility and acted appropriately to provide a financial settlement that compensates the plaintiff and protects him in the future,” the cerebral palsy attorney added.

-Prior to the boy’s birth, his mother, who was past due at 41 weeks pregnant, was given Pitocin to speed up the labor.
+Before the boy’s birth, his mother, past due at 41 weeks pregnant, was given Pitocin to speed up the labor.
 The medication didn’t induce labor immediately, and the mom stayed overnight at the hospital.

-At around 3:15 a.m., a fetal monitoring system began showing fetal distress, yet help was not called for until three hours later.
+At around 3:15 a.m., a fetal monitoring system began showing fetal distress, yet no one called for help until three hours later.

 “The tragedy of the case is they [the medical resident] didn’t call,” the family lawyer said.
 “Nor did they walk down the hall and get the on-call 24-hour-a-day obstetrician.”